rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 }
 ```

 Changes to the middleware for validating tokens for each request.
 The function will need to read the cookies sent on the request which can be accessed `req.cookies`.
-The main change is to the refresh token, if token in invalid then clear the cookies and when it is valid send updated tokens by updating the cookies.
-For me this seems less complicated than sending new headers on response.
+The main change is to the refresh token if a token is invalid then clear the cookies and when it is valid to send refreshed tokens by updating the cookies.
+For me, this seems less complicated than sending new headers on the response.
+In the login mutation, you will want to replace the logic for returning tokens with creating cookies.
+I also thought it would be hand to return the user data.

 ```javascript
 async function validateTokensMiddleware(req, res, next) {